Veering branched surfaces, surgeries, and geodesic flows

 Let $M$ be the interior of a compact oriented 3-manifold with torus boundary components.
 An \textit{ideal triangulation} of $M$ is a decomposition of $M$ into ideal tetrahedra glued along pairs of faces.

-A \textit{taut structure} on an ideal triangulation is a labelling of the dihedral angles by $0$ or $\pi$, such that \begin{enumerate} \item Each tetrahedron has exactly two dihedral angles labelled $\pi$, and they are opposite to each other. \item The angle sum around each edge in the triangulation is $2\pi$. \end{enumerate}
+A \textit{taut structure} on an ideal triangulation is a labelling of the dihedral angles by $0$ or $\pi$, such that \begin{itemize} \item Each tetrahedron has exactly two dihedral angles labelled $\pi$, and they are opposite to each other. \item The angle sum around each edge in the triangulation is $2\pi$. \end{itemize}

 A \textit{transverse taut structure} is a taut structure along with a coorientation on each face, such that for any edge labelled $0$ in a tetrahedron, exactly one of the faces adjacent to it is cooriented inwards.